hhansromero/metric-gathering-service/README.md

 	* GET: localhost:8001/gathering/metrics
 	* GET: localhost:8001/gathering/metrics/summary

-5. Download React Project (react-api) in a separate folder of your preference.
+5. Download "webreact" in a separate folder of your preference.
    Steps to run:
    - 5.1 Create a new folder
    - 5.2 Start a npm window at the root of the new folder